 Processing that much jelly at one time can be a daunting hot summer chore, so I’ve made a small batch Yellow Tomato Jam that cuts down on the work, but delivers heirloom flavor!

 I recommend using a piece of stick cinnamon if you have it in your pantry.
-My Aunt has described how she loved to dig it out of the jar and eat it, a summer delicacy.
+My Aunt has described how she loved to dig it out of the jar and eat it as a child, a summer delicacy.
 It is delicious, and the longer you leave it in the jam, the better.

 Try experimenting with other spices.
 Whole star anise, split cardamom pods, peppercorns or whole dried hot peppers stewed with the tomatoes offer a lovely variety of flavor.
-If you don’t have whole spices, try toasting ground spices like ginger, clove or coriander or a spice mix like curry or garam masala before adding to your jam with the sugar.
+If you don’t have whole spices, try toasting ground spices like ginger, clove or coriander or a spice mix like curry or chai tea before adding to your jam with the sugar.

 To see more jelly and jam recipes click the menu in the upper left corner and use the search engine, or browse The Farmer’s Market and In The Garden categories.